markevans/dragonfly/extra_docs/Processing.md

 We can process it using any processing methods that have been registered with the processor.

-If you use the {Dragonfly::Config::RMagick RMagick configuration} (this is used by the file 'dragonfly/rails/images'), it will register the {Dragonfly::Processing::RMagickProcessor RMagickProcessor} for you.

 RMagickProcessor
 ----------------
+The {Dragonfly::Processing::RMagickProcessor RMagickProcessor} is registered by default by the {Dragonfly::Config::RMagick RMagick configuration} used by 'dragonfly/rails/images'.

 If not already registered:

     app.processor.register(Dragonfly::Processing::RMagickProcessor)